-Students are eligible to begin work with their thesis committee once they've completed 12-15 credits of coursework.
-On campus students are registered in thesis throughout their degree, and as full-time students are expected to begin thesis in May of their first year or September of their second year.
+On Campus students are eligible to begin work with a thesis supervisor once they've completed 15-18 credits of coursework.
+On Campus students are registered in thesis throughout their degree, and, as full-time students, are expected to begin thesis in May of their first year or by September of their second year.

-Optional Residency students are eligible to being thesis once they've completed 12-15 credits of coursework; however, they can choose to hold off on beginning their thesis if they are studying part-time.
-They pay for the first 6 credits of thesis, and after that are enrolled in a non-fee-paying section of thesis until completion.
+Distance Education students are eligible to begin work with a thesis supervisor once they've completed 15-18 credits of coursework; however, they can choose to hold off on beginning their thesis if they are studying part-time.
+Distance students initially pay for the full 6 credits of thesis, and, after that, are enrolled in a non-fee-paying section of thesis until completion.

-Of those 12-15 credits, students must complete at least 6 credits of coursework in the genre in which they intend to write their thesis prior to beginning their work with their advisor.
-Requests for exceptions to this policy must be accompanied by a strong rationale, such as prior publications or productions in that genre.
+Of these 15-18 credits of coursework, both On Campus and Distance students must have completed at least 6 credits of coursework in the genre in which they intend to write their thesis prior to beginning work with an advisor.